Adaptive hyperviscosity stabilisation for the RBF-FD method in solving advection-dominated transport equations

 \end{prop} \newproof{proof}{Proof} \begin{proof} We observe that polyharmonic splines are in $C^{k-1}({K_i})$, hence $I_h u \in C^{2\alpha}({K_i})$, since $k > 2\alpha$.
 We now consider an auxiliary interpolation operator $I_h': C(\Omega) \to V_h'$, where $V_h'$ is obtained by augmentation of degree $m^\prime = 2 \alpha$.
 By the canonical splitting

 Notice that $I_hu - I_h' u$ lies on a finite dimensional space $V_h + V_h' \subset W^{2\alpha}_\infty(K_i)$.
-This, combined with the fact that our Voronoi regions are shape-regular (due to the fact that our discretisation is quasi-uniform) allows us to use the inverse inequalities~\cite[Lemma (4.5.3)]{Brenner2008} to estimate
+This, combined with the well-known scale invariance arguments and the fact that our Voronoi regions are shape-regular, allows us to use the inverse inequalities~\cite[Lemma (4.5.3)]{Brenner2008} to estimate